 Serves 2-4 | Prep 2 min. | Cook 10 min.

-1 tablespoon coconut oil or other cooking fat
+1 tablespoon coconut oil or ghee plenty of salt

 1. Peel the plantains.
-The easiest way is to cut off both ends, then make shallow slits along the ridges along the length of the plantain.
-Then you can pry off the skin.
+The easiest way is to cut off both ends, then make shallow slits along the ridges in the skin that run the length of the plantain.
+Use your fingers to pry off the strips of skin.
 (Here’s a very detailed video.
 Good golly!
 It’s not brain surgery.)
+Slice the plantains into 1/4-inch thick coins.

 Bonus Condiment: We’ve been enjoying Salsa Lizano on just about everything: bunless burgers, avocado and cabbage salad, plantains, ceviche.
-It include onions, carrots, cauliflower, cucumbers, and spices — but I suspected it also includes non-paleo ingredients so Dave and I typed the ingredients list into translate.google.com.
+We’ve been calling it “Lizard Sauce,” and it include onions, carrots, cauliflower, cucumbers, and spices — but I suspected it also includes non-paleo ingredients so Dave and I typed the ingredients list into translate.google.com.
 Hmmm…

 water, sugar, iodized salt, vegetable concentrate, molasses, spices (with mustard and celery), modified corn starch (thickener), acetic acid (acidulant), Potassium Chloride, chile pepper, hydrolyzed vegetable protein, sodium benzoate (0.09%) as preservative.
 Treated with ionizing energy.